ParamAhuja/SAT_ELITE/README.md

 ## Problem Statement

-Acquiring high-resolution data from satellite platforms is an expensive operation due to resource constraints.
-As a result, satellites often capture multiple low-resolution images, each shifted by half a pixel in both along and across track directions.
-These low-resolution images are then used to generate high-resolution images through super-resolution algorithms.
-However, the quality of these super-resolved images depends on various satellite system parameters, including the chosen super-resolution algorithm.
-Critically, assessing the quality of these generated images is challenging due to the absence of ground-truth references.
-This necessitates the use of blind (no-reference) quality assessment techniques that can evaluate both the perceptual realism and fidelity of super-resolved images.
+High-resolution satellite imagery can be used in urban planning, agriculture, and disaster management.
+However, acquiring high-resolution data from satellite platforms is an expensive operation due to resource constraints.
+Hence, satellites acquire multiple low-resolution images often shifted by half a pixel in both along and across track directions.
+These low-resolution images are utilized to generate high-resolution images.
+We want to provide super resolution models apt for low res- satellite imagery, that can capture high frequency changes of aerial images.

 ---